mkmathur/wedding-guest-list/docs/TESTING.md

   * Try setting guest count to 0 or negative
   * Try setting guest count to non-numeric value
   * Test cancel button during edit mode

-### Category Management
-- [ ] Add a new category:
-  * Add category with a unique name
-  * Verify it appears in the category list
-  * Verify it appears as an option in household form

-- [ ] Edit a category:
-  * Change category name
-  * Verify change reflects in household list
-  * Verify change reflects in household form options

-- [ ] Delete a category:
-  * Delete a category with no households
-  * Try to delete a category with households
-  * Verify proper warning/error messages

-### Tier Management
-- [ ] Add a new tier:
-  * Add tier with name and order
-  * Verify it appears in tier list
-  * Verify it appears as an option in household form

-- [ ] Edit a tier:
-  * Change tier name
-  * Change tier order
-  * Verify changes reflect in household list
-  * Verify changes reflect in household form

-- [ ] Delete a tier:
-  * Delete a tier with no households
-  * Try to delete a tier with households
-  * Verify proper warning/error messages

 ### Data Persistence
 - [ ] Refresh the page: